Our Privacy Notice

 How we keep your data accurate

 We will keep the Personal Data we store about you accurate and up to date.
 We will take every reasonable step to erase or rectify inaccurate data without delay.
 Please tell us if your personal details change or if you become aware of any inaccuracies in the Personal Data we hold about you.
-We will contact you each year to check your details are still up-to-date.
+We will contact you from time to time, in order to check your details are still up-to-date.
 We will also contact you if we become aware of any event which is likely to result in a change to your Personal Data.

 How long will we keep your data?